Kraven's Last Hunt: Story

+Spider-Man reflects on his own mortality after the deaths of Ned Leeds and common criminal acquaintance Joe Face.
+Having grown old and increasingly bitter at the thought of no longer being physically capable of "the hunt", Kraven decides to settle things between him and his old nemesis.
+Kraven hunts down Spider-Man, shoots him with a rifle, and buries him.

-Kraven hunts down Spider-Man, defeats him, and seemingly shoots him to death.
-Kraven then buries him, and dons a copy of Spider-Man's costume to prove himself superior at his adversary's former activities.
-While spending time roaming New York and brutally attacking criminals, Kraven culminates his crusade with the successful unarmed capture of Vermin, whom Spider-Man previously needed the help of Captain America to defeat.
+Kraven dresses as Spider-Man to prove himself superior at his adversary's former activities, thus shattering Spider-Man as the only foe to have ever bested him.
+The city takes notice as Kraven brutalizes and kills criminals.
+Kraven culminates his crusade with the unarmed capture of the cannibal Vermin, who Spider-Man needed the help of Captain America to defeat.

-After two weeks, Spider-Man revives from the effects of Kraven's tranquilizer dart and digs his way out of the grave.
-When Spider-Man confronts Kraven, the hunter does not fight back, considering himself the victor and his final point made.
-Kraven then releases Vermin, who attacks Spider-Man, thinking him to be the one who so brutally beat him before.
-Vermin is able to defeat Spider-Man, but Kraven intervenes before Vermin can kill him.
-He allows Vermin to go free, and tells Spider-Man he can pursue him if he desires, but that Kraven's hunting days have ended.
-While Spider-Man goes after Vermin, Kraven retires to his home, reminiscing about his past and the peace he now feels, and commits suicide with a rifle.
-He leaves a confession of his burying and impersonating Spider-Man for the police to find, complete with photographic proof.
+After two weeks, Spider-Man revives from the effects of Kraven's bullet (a potent tranquilizer) and digs his way out of the grave.
+He reunites with his wife Mary Jane Watson, then insists on confronting Kraven despite having not fully recovered.
+When Spider-Man attacks Kraven, the hunter does not fight back, considering himself the victor for having already beaten and replaced Spider-Man.

+To prove his final point of superiority, Kraven releases Vermin and goads him to battle Spider-Man.
+As expected, the weakened Spider-Man is no match.
+Kraven allows Vermin to go free and makes it clear to Spider-Man that his hunting days are done.

+While Spider-Man goes after Vermin, Kraven concludes he has conquered his inner demons and finally achieved happiness.
+After reminiscing about his past and the peace he now feels, Kraven commits suicide with his prize rifle.
+He leaves a confession of his burying and impersonating Spider-Man for the police to find, complete with photographic proof; the publication of these materials clearing Spider-Man of Kraven's crimes.

 Spider-Man catches up with Vermin and lures him above ground, where sensory overload renders him helpless.
-He turns Vermin over to the police and goes home to his wife.
+Spider-Man turns Vermin over to the police and vows to get him help from Reed Richards.